openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

     *(Fig 1.
 Graphical plot of helical spiral antenna in an omnidirectional pattern*)

-Because of both safety and security concerns, pod *activation* and *deactivation* has to be done at a range *closer (~50 cm away or less)* than other operations such as giving a bolus, setting a TBR or simply refreshing the pod status.
-Due to the nature of the signal transmission from the RileyLink antenna it is NOT recommended to place the pod directly on top of the RileyLink.
+Because of both safety and security concerns, pod *activation* has to be done at a range *closer (~30 cm away or less)* than other operations such as giving a bolus, setting a TBR or simply refreshing the pod status.
+Due to the nature of the signal transmission from the RileyLink antenna it is NOT recommended to place the pod directly on top of or right next to the RileyLink.

 The image below shows the optimal way to position the RileyLink during pod activation and deactivation procedures.
 The pod may activate in other positions but you will have the most success using the position in the image below.